 By Roger H. Still, Asst.
 Transportation Manager

-Mt Sterling, Illinois driver Glenn Bristow voluntarily joined the military in a time when it wasn’t very popular to do so, and without the blessings of his family, as he was the only son.
+Mt.
+Sterling, Illinois driver Glenn Bristow voluntarily joined the military in a time when it wasn’t very popular to do so, and without the blessings of his family, as he was the only son.
 But for Glenn, it was the right thing to do.
-In August of 1966, just a couple of months out of high school his adventure began and Glenn was sworn into the U. S. Army and sent to Fort Leonard Wood, Missouri for basic training.
+In August 1966, just a couple of months out of high school, his adventure began and Glenn was sworn into the U. S. Army and sent to Fort Leonard Wood, Missouri for basic training.

 Glenn and his wife of 39 years, Shirley, live in Chatham, Illinois, about 75 miles from the Mt.
 Sterling facility.
 They have three adult children and seven grandchildren.
 Glenn said he really appreciates getting to see the country and always meeting new people working for Dot/DTI and said it is very reminiscent of the military.
 In his off-time Glenn enjoys fishing and HO Model Trains.
 He said he has 30 steam engines, over 300 train cars of all types and enough track to fill an oversize garage.